eschnett/SimulationIO/README.md

 Efficient and convenient I/O for large PDE simulations

+## Current state

+This repository contains a working prototype of a library that can be used to write and read simulation output, as would be necessary e.g. for the Cactus framework.
+There are substantially complete test cases, a simple example, an `h5ls` like utility, and a converter from the current Cactus format.

-## Sketches
+## Outdated sketches
-This repository contains a few sketches describing brain storming results in various forms in the subdirectory `sketches`:
+This repository contains a few sketches describing brainstorming results in various forms in the subdirectory `sketches`:
 - `AMR IO Library.md`: Original document
 - `simulations.{gliffy,svg,png}`: Graphical representation
 - `SimulationIO.hpp`: Description as C++ header file